NTPC starts India’s first green hydrogen blending operation in PNG network

-NTPC Kawas Green H2 Blending project having electrolyser, hydrogen storage and blending skid

-NTPC Ltd commissions India’s first green hydrogen blending project.
-The green hydrogen blending has been started in the piped natural gas (PNG) network of NTPC Kawas township, Surat.
+New Delhi : Country’s largest power generator, NTPC Ltd commissions India’s first green hydrogen blending project.
+The green hydrogen blending has been started in the piped natural gas (PNG) network of NTPC Kawas Township, Surat.
 The project is a joint effort of NTPC and Gujarat Gas Limited (GGL).

 The first molecule of green hydrogen from the project was set in motion by Shri P Ram Prasad, head of project, Kawas in presence of other senior executives of NTPC Kawas and GGL.